 The Virtual Academy has helped foster hopefulness amongst participants, keeping them positively engaged during this period of isolation and gap in formal education due to COVID-19.

 Gain Long-Term Vision

 Virtual Academy participants have broadened their interests to venture into disciplines other than dance.
 Students pitch a business idea for their final exam for the Business Entrepreneurship class.
 Several of these businesses have been funded and are now earning a profit.

 • Phone Donations – Students take all the courses in the Virtual Academy entirely from their smartphones.
 We are currently running the program for 293 students and provide phones for each student that does not have access to a phone.

 • Volunteer – There are opportunities to volunteer in the Academy in homework grading and data assessment.
-If you have expertise in any of the six subject areas of the Academy (Business Entrepreneurship, Project Management and Budgeting, Communications, Child Development, Inclusion, Digital Literacy) or in data collection please contact us to get involved.
+If you have expertise in any of the six subject areas of the Academy (Business Entrepreneurship, Project Management and Budgeting, Communications, Child Development, Inclusion, Digital Literacy, Social Media/Marketing, Sexual & Reproductive Health) or in data collection please contact us to get involved.